kieran-murphy/cliffhangr-next/README.md

 After making changes to the prisma schema (make sure the database is empty before running this command):

 Run `npx prisma migrate dev`

+To build the project

+Run `npm run build`, this will create the `.next` directory

+To run the built project

+Run `npm start`